Designing App Interfaces at Scale

 Every brand, dressed for the occasion.

-Alongside the core app interfaces, we designed a set of themes that clients could apply on top of their apps for specific moments,campaigns, seasons, and occasions.
+Alongside the core apps, we designed a set of themes that clients could apply for specific moments, campaigns, seasons, and occasions.
 Each theme had to feel distinct and celebratory while still working within the brand and system constraints.

 Reflection